Lithops karasmontana: Cultivation

 In temperate regions it must be grown in heat under glass, in conditions similar to those for cactuses.
 Like all Lithops, it requires extremely well-drained soil.

 Like all Lithops it also grows in annual cycles, as the leaf-pairs flower, and then each produces a new leaf-pair that replaces the old one (which shrivels away).
-The principal rule of watering is that Lithops should be kept dry from when they finish flowering, up until the old leaf-pairs are fully replaced.
+The principal rule of watering is that Lithops should be kept dry from when they finish flowering, until the old leaf-pairs are fully replaced.
 It has gained the Royal Horticultural Society's Award of Garden Merit.